-A total loss of memory for events for a period of time or for events.
+Amnesia is a total loss of memory for events for a period of time or for events.
 In cases of concussion, retrograde amnesia is the permanent loss of memory for events just preceding a head injury while post-traumatic amnesia applies to a period after injury during which the patient may be conscious but incapable of recall, both at the time and later.
 Similar behavior to the latter, termed fugue, occurs as a psychiatric phenomenon.
-See also Korsakov's syndrome.

 Related category• HEALTH AND DISEASE